waynebloss/gulp-nunjucks-api/readme.md

 ### gulp-nunjucks-api(options)

-Renders source templates using the given options to configure Nunjucks API with custom data, extensions, filters and contextual functions.
+Renders source templates using the given options to configure the Nunjucks API with custom data, extensions, filters and contextual functions.

 Same options as